houcem-ds46/SmartAllocationOptimizer/README.md

 # Project Allocation Optimization

 This repository solves an optimization problem using MILP techniques (Mixed Integer Linear Programming).
 It is designed to solve an allocation problem with Gurobi optimizer.
 The core of the solution is implemented in the `create_model` function, which utilizes the Gurobi optimization solver to allocate individuals to projects based on their preferences.
+The solution aims to find the optimal people allocation to projects based on their preferences while respecting project capacity constraints

 ## Problem formulation and modelization